extendify/partner-installer/README.md

-# Company Partnerships
+# Extendify Installer
+This code will add a notice when a plugin or theme is activated.
+The notice will recommend that the Extendify plugin is optionally installed from the WordPress.org servers.
+The notice will appear on either the theme or plugin install page.
+If dismissed, the notice will never be displayed again to that user.

+**Steps:**

+1) Add the code in this repo to your plugin or theme
+2) Add the loader code snippet below
+3) Change the project_name to the name of your plugin or theme
+4) Add your logo using either method described below

-## Notice + Installer
+## Loader

-To use, add the following anywhere in your project that makes sense to load dependencies:
+Add the following anywhere in your project that makes sense to load dependencies:
 ```php
 $project_name = 'My Project';